Cafe-Variome/CafeVariomeDocs/README.md

 ## Network Groups

-Network Groups concept aims us for data discovery where data belongs to various stakeholders in a secure manner.
-Thereby, you are only allowed to access the specific attributes that are defined by the data owner.
+Network groups are a weaker form of Networks that provide more control over data access in Cafe Variome.
+They are specifically useful when one Cafe Variome instance wants to take part in discovery within a network that belongs to another instance of Cafe Variome.

  By clicking *Create a Network Group*, you will be redirected to the Create Group page.
 In this page, following information must be filled out: Network Name, Group Name, Description and Group Type as depicted in the below screenshot:

 ![Alt text](Archive/screenshots/13.CreateNetworkGroups.png?raw=true "Create-Network-Groups")